 This is the only way to become a receptacle that’s a match for higher truths and new values.
 Then we will be fit to be influenced for use in a higher purpose—one that enriches the world and ourselves.
 But we also, at the same time, have to cultivate an inner field of neutrality.
 If we want to devote ourselves to fulfilling God’s will, we must have an attitude that says, “Whatever comes from God is OK with me, whether I desire it or not.”

 Having too much desire, then, can hinder us as much as having no desire at all, which we usually recognize as resignation and hopelessness.

-If we refuse to endure frustration of any kind, we will create tension inside ourselves and build inner defensive structures that seal up the vessel of the mind.
+If we refuse to endure frustration of any kind, we will create tension inside ourselves.
+We will build inner defensive structures that seal up the vessel of the mind.
 As such, the circuit stays closed.
 This is why we, as a receptacle, have to remain neutral.
 But by giving up our tight, strong, self-willed Yes or No, we will make way for developing flexible trust and being guided by God.

 Our goal is to become willing, flexible, pliable, trusting and always ready to make a change we didn’t see coming.
 For when it comes to the divine life that flows from our inner well, there is nothing that is fixed.
 So what’s right for us today may not be right tomorrow.